naqashafzal/shopify-importer/README.md

-Shopify to WooCommerce Importer: The Ultimate Migration Tool

-Seamlessly migrate your products from Shopify to WooCommerce with the most powerful and user-friendly importer plugin for WordPress.
-Designed for store owners and developers, this tool gives you complete control over your product data, ensuring a smooth and accurate transition.

-Tired of complex CSV files and incomplete migration tools?
-The Shopify to WooCommerce Importer connects directly to your Shopify store via its secure API, allowing you to fetch, select, and import your products in just a few clicks, all without ever leaving your WordPress dashboard.
-Key Features

-Our importer is packed with professional-grade features designed to save you time and prevent common migration headaches.

-    One-Click Product Fetching: Securely connect your Shopify store and fetch your entire product catalog with a single click.

-    Selective Import Control: Don't want to import everything?
-Our intuitive interface displays all your Shopify products in a clean, searchable list.
-Use checkboxes to select exactly which items you want to migrate.

-    Live Search & Pagination: Instantly filter your product list by name.
-For large stores, a simple pagination system makes it easy to navigate through your entire inventory.

-    "Select All Filtered" Functionality: Quickly select hundreds of products that match your search criteria, even across multiple pages, with our powerful "Select All" feature.

-    Comprehensive Data Mapping: We ensure your product data arrives intact and correctly organized:

-        Shopify Collections → WooCommerce Categories: Your carefully curated collections are automatically created as product categories.

-        Shopify Tags → WooCommerce Tags: All product tags are preserved and assigned correctly.

-        Shopify Vendor → WooCommerce "Brand" Attribute: A "Brand" attribute is automatically created and populated with your Shopify vendor information.

-    Full Product Type Support: The plugin intelligently detects and handles both Simple and Variable Products, ensuring all your product variations (like size or color) are imported perfectly.

-    Robust AJAX-Powered Import: The import process runs in the background using AJAX.
-This prevents server timeouts on large imports and provides real-time feedback.

-    Live Progress Bar & Log: Watch the import happen in real-time!
-A progress bar shows the overall status, while a detailed log lists each product as it's imported, confirming which categories were assigned or noting if a product was skipped.

-    Secure Credential Management: Your Shopify API keys are stored securely in your WordPress database, so you only need to enter them once.

-    Built-in User Guide & Support: The plugin includes a handy "How to Use" guide right in the sidebar, and a simple way to support the author for future development.

-How It Works: A Simple 3-Step Process

-Migrating your store has never been easier.

-Step 1: Connect Your Store
-After a one-time verification, go to the plugin's settings page.
-Get your API credentials from your Shopify admin by creating a Custom App with read_products permission.
-Paste the keys into the settings and click "Save".

-Step 2: Fetch and Select Your Products
-Click the "Fetch Available Products" button.
-Your entire Shopify catalog will appear in a searchable and paginated list.
-Use the checkboxes to select the products you want to import.

-Step 3: Run the Import
-Click "Import Selected Products" and watch as the plugin works its magic.
-The progress bar will advance, and the log will update in real-time, giving you complete visibility into the process.
-Once complete, your selected products will be live in your WooCommerce store, complete with their categories, tags, and brand information.
-Why Choose Our Importer?

-    Save Time: No more manual data entry or wrestling with messy CSV files.

-    Maintain Control: You decide exactly what gets imported.

-    Ensure Accuracy: Preserve your carefully organized collections, tags, and vendor data.

-    Avoid Errors: The robust AJAX process prevents timeouts and provides clear feedback on every step.

-Download the Shopify to WooCommerce Importer today and take the first step towards a seamless and stress-free store migration!
-About the Author

-This plugin was developed by Naqash Afzal.
-For more projects and information, please visit nullpk.com.
+# Shopify to WooCommerce Importer: The Ultimate Migration Tool

+Seamlessly migrate your products from **Shopify** to **WooCommerce** with the most powerful and user-friendly importer plugin for WordPress.
+Designed for **store owners** and **developers**, this tool gives you complete control over your product data, ensuring a smooth and accurate transition.

+> 🛠️ Say goodbye to complex CSV files and unreliable migration tools.
+> ✅ Connect via Shopify API.
+> ✅ Fetch, filter, and import—all from your WordPress dashboard.

+---

+## 🚀 Key Features

+### 🔄 One-Click Product Fetching
+Securely connect to your Shopify store and fetch your full product catalog with a single click.

+### 🎯 Selective Import Control
+Easily choose which products to import using a searchable list with checkboxes.

+### 🔍 Live Search & Pagination
+Filter by name in real-time.
+Navigate large catalogs with simple pagination.

+### 🧠 "Select All Filtered" Functionality
+Select hundreds of search-matching products across multiple pages instantly.

+### 🔄 Comprehensive Data Mapping
+Ensures your Shopify data arrives intact and properly structured:

+- **Shopify Collections** → `WooCommerce Categories`
+- **Shopify Tags** → `WooCommerce Tags`
+- **Shopify Vendor** → `WooCommerce "Brand"` Attribute

+### 🧩 Full Product Type Support
+Supports both **Simple** and **Variable** products, preserving all variations (e.g., size, color).

+### ⚙️ Robust AJAX-Powered Import
+Background import with AJAX ensures no server timeouts.
+Real-time feedback included.

+### 📊 Live Progress Bar & Import Log
+Track progress and verify each product import with detailed logs and a visual status bar.

+### 🔐 Secure Credential Management
+Your Shopify API credentials are securely stored in your WordPress database.

+### 📚 Built-in User Guide & Support
+Integrated "How to Use" panel and an option to support future development.

+---

+## 🧭 How It Works: A Simple 3-Step Process

+### 1️⃣ Connect Your Store
+- Visit plugin settings.
+- Create a **Custom App** in Shopify with `read_products` permission.
+- Paste API credentials into the plugin and click **Save**.

+### 2️⃣ Fetch and Select Your Products
+- Click **Fetch Available Products**.
+- Browse, filter, and check the products you want to import.

+### 3️⃣ Run the Import
+- Click **Import Selected Products**.
+- Watch progress in real-time with a status bar and log.
+- Products appear in WooCommerce with proper **categories**, **tags**, and **brands**.

+---

+## ✅ Why Choose Our Importer?

+- **Save Time** – No messy CSV files or manual entry.
+- **Maintain Control** – Choose exactly what you import.
+- **Ensure Accuracy** – Collections, tags, and vendors preserved.
+- **Avoid Errors** – AJAX-powered import with live feedback prevents crashes.

+---

+## 📥 Download

+Get started today with the Shopify to WooCommerce Importer and experience the smoothest store migration yet!

+---

+## 👨‍💻 About the Author

+**Naqash Afzal**
+Visit [nullpk.com](https://nullpk.com) for more projects and updates.